 Galapagos short-eared owl

-Their name arises from their small ear tufts.
-They have a wingspan of 85-100cm and are silent fliers.
-The sexes are alike, though the females are generally larger than the males.
-Immature plumage resembles that of the adults.
+Their name arises from the small ear tufts set near the centre of their forehead.
+They have a wingspan of 85-100 centimetres and are silent fliers.
+The sexes are alike, with the females generally larger than the males, and immature plumage resembling that of the adults.